saivishnu725/rust_examples/src/README.md

 # rust-example

-a rust project where all the basics (possibly more) of Rust is run.
+a rust project where all the basics (possibly more) of Rust is run

-can be used as a cheatsheet once finished (mostly).
+can be used as a cheatsheet once finished (mostly)

 ## running the repo
 ```bash